NisseCR/paracosm/Stories/Campaigns/An Author's Oblivion/Session Notes/Session 5.md

 >[!quote]
 >Landing in the [[Aurum Fields]]:
+>Just now you were surrounded by the wooden walls of [[Malifera]]'s abode.
+Right as the plane shift spell was invoked - [[Mynark|The Pariah]] still standing in the doorway - the walls eventually closed in on you, before dissipating completely.
+>
+>For but a moment you found yourself drifting through the Astral sea, the connective tissue holding all the realms together.
+Both the heavens, and the hells.
+Chaos and order.
+>
+>But the Astral is not meant for mere mortals, and soon you found yourselves _somewhere else_...
+>
+>---
+>
+>

 >- Skies of golden and silver light.
 >- Light radiates from the top, through the clouds, and ebbs and flows in brightness throughout the day.
 >- Sun shower rain.